Take your first step towards becoming a doctor

 The Bachelor of Medical Science program is restricted to high-achieving secondary school students who have completed Year 12 no more than three (3) years before admission.
 Applicants must not have previously attempted any tertiary study at diploma level or higher since completing year 12.
 Students with prior tertiary study after year 12 are not eligible to apply for this program.
 Enrolments into the program will be capped at 20 places each year.

 Students in the Bachelor of Medical Science are not eligible to apply for credit transfer.

 Primary-care and rural medicine; clinical practice; health-care service and administration; medical research and education.

-Graduates may be offered direct entry into the Griffith University Doctor of Medicine (MD) graduate-entry program to become accredited medical practitioners.
+Graduates who gain a GPA of 5.0 or better will be offered provisional direct entry into the Griffith University Doctor of Medicine (MD) graduate-entry program to become accredited medical practitioners.
 In addition, graduates are eligible to apply for membership to the following scientific societies:

 Australian Society for Biotechnology; Australian Society for Immunology; Australian Society for Microbiology; Australian Society for Biochemistry and Molecular Biology; Public Health Association of Australia.

 Application and admission advice